Diamond Guide

 At KP Gems, diamonds are more than gemstones — they are stories in light and time.
 As a fourth-generation diamond dealer with over forty years of experience, Kenny Phillips buys and sells diamonds with both discipline and intuition.
-He has seen trends come and go, grading standards evolve, and markets shift.
-What remains constant is this: quality reveals itself to the trained eye.
+This guide gives you a clear, practical understanding of what truly determines a diamond’s beauty and value.

 The Four Cs: Cut, Color, Clarity, and Carat Weight